holoviz/panel/doc/developer_guide/index.rst

 Developing custom models
 ------------------------

-If you are adding or editing a bokeh model, you can use `panel build panel` to build the javascript.
+Panel ships with a number of custom Bokeh models, which have both Python and Javascript components.
+When developing Panel these custom models have to be compiled.
+This happens automatically with `pip install -e .` or `python setup.py develop`, however when runnning actively developing you can rebuild the extension with `panel build panel`.
 The `build` command is just an alias for `bokeh build`; see the `Bokeh developer guide`_ for more information about developing bokeh models.

+Just like any other Javascript (or Typescript) library Panel defines a `package.json` and `package-lock.json` files.
+When adding, updating or removing a dependency in the package.json file ensure you commit the changes to the `package-lock.json` after running `npm install`.

 Next Steps